lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 About details in each option in resource policy dialog, see the description below.

 * Resource Policy
-   * CPU : Specify the maximum amount of CPU cores.
+   * CPU : Specify the maximum amount of CPU cores. (max value: 512)
    * RAM : Specify the maximum amount of memory in GB.
-It would be good practice to set memory twice as large as the maximum value of GPU memory.
+It would be good practice to set memory twice as large as the maximum value of GPU memory. (max value: 1024)
    * GPU : Specify the maximum amount of physical GPUs.
-If fractional GPU is enabled by the server (it is in most Enterprise sites), this setting has no effect.
+If fractional GPU is enabled by the server (it is in most Enterprise sites), this setting has no effect. (max value: 64)
    * fGPU : Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU efficiently.
 Notice that the minimum amount of fGPU required is differed by each image.
-If fractional GPU is not enabled by the server, this settings has no effect.
+If fractional GPU is not enabled by the server, this settings has no effect. (max value: 256)

 * Sessions
    * Container Per Session : The maximum number of containers per session.
-     Currently, this value has no effect since the server only allows one container per compute session.
+     Currently, this value has no effect since the server only allows one container per compute session. (max value: 100)
    * Idle timeout (sec.) : Configurable period of time during which the user can be inactive without any impact on their session.
-If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.
+If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.(max value: 15552000 (approx. 180 days))
    * Concurrent Jobs : Maximum number of concurrent compute session per keypair.
-     If this value is set to 3, for example, user bound to this resource policy caanot create more than 3 compute sessions simultaneously.
+     If this value is set to 3, for example, user bound to this resource policy caanot create more than 3 compute sessions simultaneously. (max value: 100)

 * Folders
    * Allowed hosts : Backend.AI supports many NFS mountpoint.
 This field limits